Download: Visit the SentryOne Document product page to learn more about purchasing or to start a free trial.

 How many remote agents are needed?

 In general, you should start with a single remote agent.
-During this pilot release it is unlikely that you will need more than one.
 Situations where you may need more than one remote agent include:

 - You require numerous or large snapshots and they are taking longer than acceptable to complete with a single agent